ghoomfrog/silili/README.md

 - *paw* is an OK hand near the ear.
 - *swim* is a vertical sideways flat hand near the face.
 - *lam* is pointing up near the side of the head and doing a twirling gesture.
-- *nam* is an upward semi-closed hand.
+- *nan* is an upward semi-closed hand.
 - *lum* is a flat hand resting on the chest.
 - *lal* is a forward flat hand with touching forward-pointing fingers.
 - *piliki* is a downward hand grasping an invisible ball, not near the head or chest.